-We still strongly encourage those of you who have respiratory illnesses; who have any symptoms, whatsoever, or who are in high risk categories to continue engaging with us via Facebook Live or our website livestream.
+We still strongly encourage those of you who have underlying conditions, who have been exposed to COVID and/or have any symptoms, or who are in high-risk categories to continue engaging with us via Facebook Live or our website Livestream.
 If you are quarantined, please let us know what we can do for you.
-We are doing our best to check up on everyone, so if you would like a virtual pastoral visit or know someone that needs one, please contact us!
+If you would like a virtual pastoral visit or know someone that needs one, please contact us!

 COVID-19 PLAN FOR MAY05-May-2020